Brian Dooreck MD

-If you have ever experienced a sharp, pinching, prickly sensation around your anus followed by temporary or persistent discomfort, pain, and bleeding then you might have hemorrhoids.
-Don't worry, hemorrhoids are fairly common, affecting nearly 1 in 20 Americans and nearly 50% of individuals over the age of 50.
+If you have ever experienced a sharp, pinching, prickly sensation around your anus followed by temporary or persistent discomfort, pain, and bleeding, you might have hemorrhoids.
+Don't worry; hemorrhoids are common, affecting nearly 1 in 20 Americans and almost 50% of individuals over 50.
 Despite bleeding and discomfort, hemorrhoids are not life-threatening.

 What are hemorrhoids?